Space exploration: Rationales

 The research that is conducted by national space exploration agencies, such as NASA and Roscosmos, is one of the reasons supporters cite to justify government expenses.
 Economic analyses of the NASA programs often showed ongoing economic benefits (such as NASA spin-offs), generating many times the revenue of the cost of the program.
-It is also argued that space exploration would lead to the extraction of resources on other planets and especially asteroids, which contain billions of dollars that worth of minerals and metals.
-Such expeditions could generate a lot of revenue.
+It is also argued that space exploration would lead to the extraction of resources on other planets and especially asteroids, which contain billions of dollars' worth of minerals and metals.
+Such expeditions could generate substantial revenue.
 In addition, it has been argued that space exploration programs help inspire youth to study in science and engineering.
 Space exploration also gives scientists the ability to perform experiments in other settings and expand humanity's knowledge.

-Another claim is that space exploration is a necessity to mankind and that staying on Earth will lead to extinction.
+Another claim is that space exploration is a necessity to humankind and that staying on Earth will eventually lead to extinction.
 Some of the reasons are lack of natural resources, comets, nuclear war, and worldwide epidemic.
-Stephen Hawking, renowned British theoretical physicist, said that "I don't think the human race will survive the next thousand years, unless we spread into space.
+Stephen Hawking, renowned British theoretical physicist, said, "I don't think the human race will survive the next thousand years, unless we spread into space.
 There are too many accidents that can befall life on a single planet.
 But I'm an optimist.
 We will reach out to the stars."
-Arthur C. Clarke (1950) presented a summary of motivations for the human exploration of space in his non-fiction semi-technical monograph Interplanetary Flight.
+Author Arthur C. Clarke (1950) presented a summary of motivations for the human exploration of space in his non-fiction semi-technical monograph Interplanetary Flight.
 He argued that humanity's choice is essentially between expansion off Earth into space, versus cultural (and eventually biological) stagnation and death.

 These motivations could be attributed to one of the first rocket scientists in NASA, Wernher von Braun, and his vision of humans moving beyond Earth.
 The basis of this plan was to: